 - Turn it on and wait for the signal light (2nd from bottom) to turn on solid green.

 And you’re done with the hardware setup.
 Now it’s time to activate the modem.
-For this, you can just call the provider and give them its MAC address, located on its underside.
+For that, you can call the provider and give them its MAC address, located on its underside.

 Or, you can do that yourself, which I did.
 When I launched a web browser on the said computer with an Xfinity account, I got directed to the activation page, where I entered my account information.
 And voila!
 Mission accomplished.

-(By the way, it’s always a good idea to restart the router after the modem has been activated.)
+(By the way, restarting the router after the modem has been activated is always a good idea.)

-Most other cable Intenet providers should have a similar self-activation process.
+Most other cable Internet providers should have a similar self-activation process.
 But, again, when in doubt, it never hurts to give yours a call.

 Motorola SM8600: Hardware specifications